 Oatmeal

 Oatmeal has many health benefits.
 It can lower the risk of heart disease, reduce weight, and protect against cancer.
 It’s also a great source of fiber and B vitamins.
 When taken regularly, oatmeal can boost serotonin levels and reduce stress.
 The benefits of oatmeal go beyond its calming effect on the body.
 It can be an important part of a balanced diet.
-Here are three ways you can use oatmeal to reduce stress and achieve optimum health.
+Here are three ways to use oatmeal to reduce stress and achieve optimum health.

 First, oatmeal is a comfort food.
 It is rich in fiber and quells carb cravings during stressful times.
 When stressed, the body produces cortisol, which increases blood glucose levels and reduces insulin sensitivity.
 Foods rich in fiber slow digestion, which can help stifle the negative effects of stress.
 If you don’t want to give up cereal, try adding a banana or some raisins.